deliteser112/eclipse-platform-releng-buildtools/docs/install.md

 repeatedly in a large number of places.
 If your company is named Acme, then a good Project ID for your production environment would be "acme-registry".
-Keep in mind that project IDs for non-production environments should be suffixed with the name of the environment (see the [App Engine architecture guide](./app-engine-architecture.md) for more details).
+Keep in mind that project IDs for non-production environments should be suffixed with the name of the environment (see the [Architecture documentation](./architecture.md) for more details).
 For the purposes of this example we'll deploy to the "alpha" environment, which is used for developer testing.
 The Project ID will thus be `acme-registry-alpha`.